 - AAMC The Cost of Residency Interview Resources

-The Cost of Residency AAMC Webinar (recorded)
+The Cost of Applying for Medical Residency AAMC Webinar (recorded)

-- Financial Planning 101
+- Financial Planning 101 (M4-Winter)

 A guest speaker from MEDIQUS Asset Advisors Inc. will share details about basic financial planning skills.
 Highlights include: building a financial plan, money management and retirement planning.

-- Year-End Financial Aid Session
+- Year-End Financial Aid Session (Spring)

 All students who have borrowed student loans are encouraged to attend the year-end financial aid session.
 At the end of this session, students will receive copies of their loan histories and projected debts at time of graduation.
 We’ll also review application steps to ensure your student loan funds arrive for the upcoming school year.
-Date/Time TBD.